-Our aim is to support communities across Cambridgeshire to thrive.
+The Communities Service team aims to support communities across Cambridgeshire to thrive.
 We do this by working with residents to develop activities and facilities for people of all ages.
 Our teams help communities grow and get stronger.
-They link, support, and work with local groups and public services.
+We link, support, and work with local groups and public services.

 What we do